 3.3.1 Effect on SGPT level

 As illustrated in Fig.6, serum levels of serum glutamate pyruvate transaminase (SGPT) (U/L) were evaluated across different experimental groups.
 The normal group exhibited a mean SGPT of 23.86 U/L. Conversely, the STZIDRs group demonstrated a significant elevation in SGPT levels, with a mean of 45.74 U/L, indicative of liver dysfunction.
-Treatment with Linagliptin resulted in a marked reduction in SGPT levels to 31.3 U/L, while the Tamarind indica group showed a mean SGPT of 33.76 U/L. These data suggest that both Linagliptin and Tamarind indica treatments effectively reduced SGPT levels compared to the STZIDRs group, highlighting their potential hepatoprotective effects in the context of STZ-induced metabolic disturbances.
+Treatment with Linagliptin resulted in a marked reduction in SGPT levels to 31.3 U/L, while the Tamarindus indica group showed a mean SGPT of 33.76 U/L. These data suggest that both Linagliptin and Tamarindus indica treatments effectively reduced SGPT levels compared to the STZIDRs group, highlighting their potential hepatoprotective effects in the context of STZ-induced metabolic disturbances.

 Fig. 6.
 Effect of Tamarindus indica on serum SGPT level in STZIDs.
 Data were represented as mean ± SEM and n=5 in each group. #p<0.05 when compared with normal group, *p˂0.05 when compared with diabetic control group.